 - This issue affects all brands of extenders, including both TP-Link and Netgear.

 - Sometimes, resetting your extender to the default settings can help with this issue.

-If you can’t connect to the Internet because your Wi-Fi extender won’t accept the password, we may have the solution for you.
+If you can’t connect to the Internet because your WiFi extender password is not working, we may have the solution for you.

 This problem usually occurs after a power outage or after you replaced your router.
 Without further ado, here’s what you can do to fix this issue and connect the extender.

 Why does my WiFi extender keep saying incorrect password?

 - Settings issue – Sometimes your settings might be altered thus causing this problem.
 Resetting your extender to default can help.

 - Firmware problems – In some instances, outdated firmware can cause this problem to appear.